 - Stay calm.

-- If an insect stinger is present, remove it with a gentle brushing motion.
+- If an insect stinger is involved, remove it with a gentle brushing motion.
 Don’t pinch the stinger.
 That could release more venom.

 - Listen and watch to make sure he’s breathing.